Sreeja0410/Disaster_Predictor/README.md

    python disaster_detector.py
    ```
 > **Step 6** :
    - To train the model, data should be downloaded from [here](https://drive.google.com/file/d/1NvTyhUsrFbL91E10EPm38IjoCg6E2c6q/view), the data folder should be inside the repo folder, first run data_arrange.py.
+After downloading dataset rename the folder as Disaster then import it into repo folder.
    ```bash
 python data_arrange.py
    ```